IMPACTASSETS 50™

 Investment Thesis:

-SDS’s innovative impact funds provide transformational capital to projects and companies—each with a distinct geographic focus and investment strategy targeting specific returns and impact goals—with an overarching focus on alleviating poverty, achieving racial equity and promoting economic mobility in diverse low-income communities.
+SDS’s innovative impact funds provide transformational capital to projects and companies—each with a distinct geographic focus and investment/impact strategy—with an overarching focus on alleviating poverty, achieving racial equity and promoting economic mobility in diverse low-income communities.

 Investment Overview:

-Generating positive impacts for low-income people and communities of color is central to SDS’s fund management philosophy.
-As a fiduciary, our passion for impacts does not override our responsibility as stewards of our investors’ capital.
+Generating positive impacts for low-income people and communities of color is central to SDS’s philosophy.
+Our passion for impacts does not override our responsibility as stewards of our investors’ capital.
 We continuously improve and implement best practices for originations, due diligence, underwriting (pricing-to-risk), and asset management.
-We generate market rates-of-return by investing where others do not: lower-middle market investments in impoverished, highly-distressed urban and rural communities.
-Our 82 direct investments are in communities that are on average 61% minority and 34% African American with 31% poverty and 13% unemployment.
-For example, the impacts of ASREF I’s investment in Selma, Alabama facilitated the rebirth of the St. James Hotel, located at the foot of the Edmund Pettus Bridge where Civil Rights protestors were beaten on Bloody Sunday (1965): 44 jobs created, catalyzed development in a boarded up downtown (population: 94% African American and 54% poverty rate).
+We generate market rates-of-return investing in impoverished, highly-distressed urban and rural communities.
+Our direct investments are in communities that are on average 59% minority and 32% African American with 30% poverty and 13% unemployment.
+For example, the impacts of the Kensington Apartments, one ASREF II investment in Austin, TX., transformed 149 units of furnished affordable housing, 100% of which are low-income affordable at <60% AMI.
+Building includes onsite mental and health care services and 10 units of set-aside PSH for people experiencing homelessness.
+The project sponsor – EPG – is a 100% woman-owned developer. (population: 45% minority and 22% poverty rate).

 Company Differentiator:

 1. Our impact funds are uniquely innovative.
 For instance, the first-of-its-kind SDS Supportive Housing Fund uses market-rate private equity and zero taxpayer dollars to finance 100% of acquisition and construction costs for permanent supportive housing (PSH).
-These units are 1/3 of the cost ($200,00/unit vs. $500,000+) and constructed three times faster than typical PSH in CA—a new paradigm for homeless housing.
+These units are being developed for 1/3 of the cost (<$250,00/unit vs.~$600,000+) and constructed three times faster than typical PSH in CA—a new paradigm for homeless housing.
 2. SDS develops and manages distinct impact funds needed in various markets.
-3. SDS Advantage ($557M) provides finance and back-office support to other impact funds.
+3. SDS Advantage ($895M) provides finance and back-office support to other impact funds.
 4. SDS manages an impact reporting division to serve clients and our own funds.
-5. SDS’s funds focus on racial equity in historically underinvested, underserved communities of color while performing to targeted market rates of return.
-For instance, ASREF & ASREF II have created 336 jobs and 1,610 affordable housing units in communities that are on average 80% minority with 36% poverty.
+5. SDS’s funds focus on racial equity in historically underserved communities of color while generating market rates of return.
+For instance, ASREF I & ASREF II have created 336 jobs and 4,969 affordable and workforce housing units in communities that are on average 67% minority with 29% poverty.

 Investment Example